Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Enhancing Network DTs Through Evaluation

-In most applications in practice, a wireless network DT is not a singular model but a complex, environment-level simulator composed of multiple wireless network components, for instance, an integration of a channel model~\cite{Nvidia}, a mobility model~\cite{taojsac}, and a traffic model~\cite{ruah2023}.
-The selection and configuration of these components, which we refer to as DT orchestration, play a crucial role in determining the fidelity and effectiveness of DT for specific RL tasks.
+In most applications in practice, a wireless network DT is not a singular model but a complex, system-level simulator composed of multiple wireless network components, for instance, an integration of a channel model~\cite{Nvidia}, a mobility model~\cite{taojsac}, and a traffic model~\cite{ruah2023}.
+The selection and configuration of these components, which we refer to as DT orchestration, play a crucial role in determining the accuracy and effectiveness of DT for specific RL tasks.
 In such cases, task-centric DT evaluation would effectively guide its orchestration.

 \textbf{Evaluation-guided DT orchestration:} Typically, DT orchestration faces a multitude of choices across various modeling domains.
-For instance, in channel modeling, the choice may lie between a high-fidelity but computationally expensive ray-tracing model and a simpler statistical one.
+For instance, in channel modeling, the choice may lie between a high-accuracy but computationally expensive ray-tracing model and a simpler statistical one.
 For user mobility, one might select from a basic random waypoint model or a sophisticated AI-based trajectory generator.
 Similarly, for traffic modeling, options could range from a traditional Poisson process to a complex generative model.
 Evaluating these components in isolation is insufficient, as their interaction and integration ultimately determine the DT's effectiveness.
 Task-centric DT evaluation offers a principled method for this selection.
-To illustrate, consider building two candidate DT environments for a user association task, as shown in the central part of Fig.~\ref{fig3}.
+To illustrate, consider building two candidate DT environments for a resource allocation task, as shown in Fig.~\ref{fig3}.
 Without loss of generality, let DT~1 combine a data-driven radio map with a mathematical mobility model, while DT~2 uses a statistical channel model with a generative, NN-based user trajectory model.
-By sampling the state transitions from the user association MDP within DT~1, DT~2, and the real network, the mismatch value against the real network for each candidate DT can be calculated via the holistic DT evaluation framework.
-The DT with the lower mismatch value is provably better, as it corresponds to a tighter upper bound on the final deployment suboptimality.
+By sampling (state, action, reward, next-state) data from the resource allocation MDP within DT~1, DT~2, and the real network, the mismatch value against the real network for each candidate DT can be calculated via the holistic DT evaluation framework in Section~II.
+The DT with the lower mismatch value, i.e., higher task-centric fidelity, is provably better, as it corresponds to a tighter upper bound on the worst-case deployment loss.
 This guidance provides a systematic methodology for composing the most effective DT environment.